Plant & Refinery Accident Attorneys

 These serious incidents reinforce the need for vigilant compliance with OSHA standards, particularly the PSM standard, which requires employers to develop comprehensive, site specific, integrated safety management systems to reduce the risks of incidents involving HHCs.

 How a Personal Injury Attorney Can Help You

 While most plant and refinery accidents should be covered under your employer's workers' compensation insurance policy, many injured workers don't know that this is not their only option for monetary recompense.
 If it can be determined that negligence played a role in your case, then additional compensation may be owed for serious injury or wrongful death.
 A skilled personal injury attorney who specializes industrial refinery/plant accidents can help gather evidence and testimony to support your claim.

-With nearly 40 years of combined experience fighting for the underdog in thousands of cases and in hundreds of trials, Neal Davis and Jed Silverman are uniquely qualified to help you stand up to big oil companies and industrial manufacturers to ensure you get the compensation you and your family are owed.
+With 20 years of experience fighting for the underdog in thousands of cases and in hundreds of trials, Neal Davis is uniquely qualified to help you stand up to big oil companies and industrial manufacturers to ensure you get the compensation you and your family are owed.
 Contact us today for a free case evaluation and learn how we can help guide you through the process.
-You won’t pay a penny unless we win your case.
-That’s our No Fee Guarantee!
+You won't pay a penny unless we win your case.
+That's our No Fee Guarantee!